Esther Roper: Later years and death

+Grave of Roper and Eva Gore-Booth at St John-at-Hampstead.

 After Gore-Booth's death in 1926, Roper worked to preserve her partner's memory.
 She edited and introduced both The Poems of Eva Gore-Booth (1929) and The Prison Letters of Countess Markievicz (1934).
 Roper commissioned artist Ethel Rhind to create a stained glass window commemorating Eva’s life.
 It was unveiled in June 1928 at the re-opening of the University Settlement Roundhouse building on Every Street, Ancoats.
 The Roundhouse was demolished in 1986, by which time the window had been lost or stolen.

 In later years Roper continued her social justice campaigning.
 She was signatory on a number of letters to The Times newspaper concerning equal treatment for men and women in employment.
 Roper died of heart failure at her home in April 1938.
 She was buried alongside Gore-Booth in St John's churchyard, Hampstead, on 30 April, with a quote from lesbian icon Sappho carved on their gravestone.
 Constance Markievicz, Gore-Booth's sister, wrote of her: "The more one knows her, the more one loves her, and I feel so glad Eva and she were together, and so thankful that her love was with Eva to the end."